Efficiency in Multiple-Type Housing Markets: Introduction

+\textbf{Objects allocation problems with multi-unit demands.} Assignments of scarce resources are attracting a lot of attention in economics design.\footnote{See the Nobel prize lectures in economic sciences in 2012 and 2020 for examples.} Many studies, both theoretical and empirical, focus on indivisible resources, e.g., in auctions \citep{myerson1981,hortaccsu2010}, school choice \citep{abdulkadirouglu2003,kapor2020}, and medical resource allocation \citep{pathak2021}.
+Existing literature has often investigated such indivisible resource allocation problems with ``unit-demand,'' in the sense that each agent only consumes one object.
+Although in some important cases (e.g., kidney exchange, school choice, etc.), unit-demand is an appropriate assumption, in many other cases, agents may receive more than one object.
+Many studies analyze such situations \citep{papai2001,papai2007,anno2016,kazumura2020,manjunath2021,biro2022,biro2021,echenique2022}.
 We contribute to this strand of literature by studying the multiple-type housing markets model, which allows agents to consume one object of each type.
 We believe that the analysis of multiple-type housing markets is relevant since this model is applicable to many problems in reality: a familiar example for most readers would be students' enrollments at many universities, where courses are taught in small groups and multiple sessions \citep{klaus2008}.
 Additionally, various other scenarios exist where individuals may wish to exchange their assigned resources, including term paper topics and dates during a course \citep{mackin2016}, staff, operating rooms, and dates in hospitals to improve surgery schedules \citep{huh2013}, and shifts in work settings due to personal reasons \citep{manjunath2021}.
 Furthermore, recent technological developments have enabled the allocation of several resource types together, such as cloud computing \citep{ghodsi2011,ghodsi2012} and 5G network slicing \citep{peng2015recent,bag2019,han2019}.
 Such situations can be modeled as multiple-type housing markets.
 Thus, the analysis of multiple-type housing markets may impact the real world.
 Moreover, the analysis of multiple-type housing markets, as the first step, is potentially useful for addressing issues for other multi-unit demands models as mentioned above.